Recent from talks

 Sometime after the eleventh century a band of Mac-an-leistears settled in Glen Orchy, Argyll.
 There they became arrow makers to the Clan MacGregor.
 Other small groups of Mac-an-leisters settled in glens that belonged to other clans, in order to make arrows for them.

-Andrew Fletcher of Saltoun "the Patriot" was a fierce opponent of the union with England.
+Robert Fletcher, a merchant and burgess of Dundee, bought the Innerpeffer estate in 1596, and it was his son, Andrew Fletcher, Lord Innerpeffer, a judge, who bought the Saltoun estates in 1643.
+Andrew's grandson, Andrew Fletcher of Saltoun "the Patriot", was a fierce opponent of the union with England.
 He became MP for Haddington in 1678; however, he was forced to flee to Holland for having supported the Monmouth Rebellion against James II of England (VII of Scotland).
+The Saltoun estate was inherited by his younger brother, Henry Fletcher, whose son was Andrew Fletcher, Lord Milton, another judge who became Lord Justice Clerk and Keeper of the King's Signet.

 During the Jacobite rising of 1715, Archibald, the ninth chief of the clan, led the Mac-an-leisters in support of the Jacobites.
 Thirty years later, his younger brother John did the same in the Jacobite rising of 1745.
 However, in the latter rebellion, Archibald supplied men to the British-Hanoverian forces under his Campbell overlords, thereby avoiding forfeiture.